adriandantas/video-timeline-exporter/README.md

 Note the `--` after `npm run cli`.
 This ensures that the arguments are passed to our CLI script and not to npm itself.

 ## Contributing

 Contributions are welcome!
 Please feel free to submit a Pull Request.
+When contributing:

+1. Fork the repository
+2. Create a new branch for your feature or bug fix
+3. Write tests for your changes
+4. Ensure all tests pass by running `npm test`
+5. Submit a pull request with a clear description of your changes

 ## License